ENVIRONMENTAL MANAGEMENT AT GIZ

-- to systematically avoid, reduce or as a last resort offset the company’s environmental impact;
+- to systematically avoid or reduce the company’s environmental impact;

 - to make sparing use of scarce resources such as energy and water and increase the use of eco-efficient technologies and materials;